 A masterbrand brand architecture is not appropriate if your products and services do not naturally fit together or compete.
 This can occur if:

-(i) your primary audience for your products and services are not aligned, or
+1. Your primary audience for your products and services are not aligned, or

-(ii) your products and services do not fit together under one brand promise, personality and position.
+2. Your products and services do not fit together under one brand promise, personality and position.

 For example, a masterbrand strategy may backfire for a luxury brand that introduces a low-budget product line.
 Customers will be confused.
 “Is this a luxury or budget brand?” they would wonder?
 Confusing your customer is not good for your brand and is not good for business.

 A masterbrand brand architecture is efficient, economical and highly effective for the majority of businesses.
 But it isn’t as sexy or exciting as creating a new brand.
 For the product development team, a masterbrand may be boring as they may be excited to create a new brand for their new product.
 For the marketing team, a masterbrand may be seen as constraining and holding back out-of-the-box brand marketing ideas.
 This leads firms to create sub-brands for internal reasons, rather than external customer ones.
-Eventually the firm becomes a victim of “over-branding” – the exciting product launches are over and the company website is clogged with too many names, tag-lines, logos and different designs.
+Eventually the firm becomes a victim of “over-branding” — the exciting product launches are over and the company website is clogged with too many names, taglines, logos and different designs.
 Customers are confused, expenses are high, and nobody is happy.
 After a huge spend, these firms then have to go through an “un-branding” process to return to a masterbrand.